Samaara-Das/Tradingview-to-Everywhere/README.md

 - In `main.py`, specify the indicators' short-titles.
 They are currently: "Trade" and "Screener".
 These names will be used to find the indicators
 - In `main.py`, specify the screener indicator's & trade drawer indicator's script names.
 It is currently "Premium Screener"
 - `SYMBOL_INPUTS` in `open_tv.py` should be the same as the number of symbol inputs in the screener
+- The Premium Screener indicator on Tradingview has to be starred (so that it can appear in the Favorites dropdown)

 ## Some errors which might happen
 - "Modify_study_limit_exceeding" error can happen on a pinescript script whose inputs are getting changed frequently.